cmfrantz/canvasHacks/README.md

 # canvasHacks
-scripts to make using Canvas easier
+Scripts to make using Canvas easier

 ## List of scripts
 <table>